 An elder suffering from neglect is not having their daily needs attended to, including food, shelter, proper clothing, and hygiene.
 While neglect may be intentional, such as when a staff member is simply avoiding taking care of someone or shirking their duties, it can also be unintentional, often due to understaffing.
 Either way, neglect should never happen, and nursing homes can be held accountable for it.

-Potential Signs of Abuse and Neglect
+What are the Potential Signs of Abuse and Neglect?

 Abuse and neglect often present physically on nursing home residents in the form of bedsores, injuries from unexplained falls, sudden weight loss, extremely dry skin or other signs of dehydration, unsanitary living conditions, improper grooming and poor hygiene, or infections.
 Residents may also suddenly withdraw from other family members, and even try to limit visits with their loved one.